 (Link to Council Priorities: Character and Environment and Community Wellbeing)

-Upon consideration of the report and subject to the comments made above, a recorded vote was taken on recommendations (a) to (c) together as outlined in the agenda, whereupon there voted:
+Following consideration of the report, a recorded vote was taken on each recommendation as outlined in the agenda, whereupon there voted:

 The Chairman declared the recommendations as having been carried and accordingly the Licensing Committee

 (a) a 12 week consultation be undertaken in respect of the Draft Gambling Statement of Licensing Policy, as outlined at Appendix 1 to the report; and

 (b) the responses to the consultation and any proposed changes to the Draft Policy be reported back to the Licensing Committee on 2 November 2020.